Is it safe to travel during pregnancy?

 - Make sure you have adequate travel insurance in the event you require medical care or deliver your baby early.
 Many policies do not automatically cover pregnancy-related conditions or hospital care for premature infants

-- If your medication requires needles and syringes, take enough for the entire trip and carry a note from a physician to authorize the possession of these materials
+- If your medication requires needles and syringes, take enough for the entire trip.
+Carry a note from a physician to authorize the possession of these materials

-- If taking oral medication or insulin, pack enough supplies for the entire trip and keep them in your carry-on luggage.
+- If taking oral medication or insulin, pack enough supplies for the entire trip.
+Keep them in your carry-on luggage.
 Carry all prescriptions with you

 - Wear a medical alert bracelet if you have allergies, chronic disease, or other health concerns